mskgreenbaumlab/lohhla/README.md

 	-id CHARACTER, --patientId=CHARACTER
 		patient ID
+	-normalID CHARACTER, --normalID=CHARACTER
+		Normal sample ID
+	-tumorID CHARACTER, --tumorID=CHARACTER
+		Tumor sample ID
+	-normalBAMfile CHARACTER, --normalBAMfile=CHARACTER
+		BAM File path for normal sample
+	-tumorBAMfile CHARACTER, --tumorBAMfile=CHARACTER
+		BAM File path for tumor sample
 	-o CHARACTER, --outputDir=CHARACTER
 		location of output directory

-	-nBAM CHARACTER, --normalBAMfile=CHARACTER
-		normal BAM file
-		can be FALSE to run without normal sample

-	-BAM CHARACTER, --BAMDir=CHARACTER
-		location of all BAMs to test

 	-hla CHARACTER, --hlaPath=CHARACTER
 		location to patient HLA calls
 	-hlaLoc CHARACTER, --HLAfastaLoc=CHARACTER
 		location of HLA FASTA [default=~/lohhla/data/hla_all.fasta]
 	-cn CHARACTER, --CopyNumLoc=CHARACTER
 		location to patient purity and ploidy output can be FALSE to only estimate allelic imbalance
 	-ov CHARACTER, --overrideDir=CHARACTER
-		location of flagstat information if already run [default= FALSE]

-	-mc CHARACTER, --minCoverageFilter=CHARACTER
+		location of flagstat information if already run [default= FALSE] -mc CHARACTER, --minCoverageFilter=CHARACTER
-		minimum coverage at mismatch site [default= 30]

-	-kmer CHARACTER, --kmerSize=CHARACTER
+		minimum coverage at mismatch site [default= 30] -kmer CHARACTER, --kmerSize=CHARACTER
 		size of kmers to fish with [default= 50]
 	-mm CHARACTER, --numMisMatch=CHARACTER
-		number of mismatches allowed in read to map to HLA allele [default= 1]

-	-ms CHARACTER, --mappingStep=CHARACTER
+		number of mismatches allowed in read to map to HLA allele [default= 1] -ms CHARACTER, --mappingStep=CHARACTER
-		does mapping to HLA alleles need to be done [default= TRUE]

-	-fs CHARACTER, --fishingStep=CHARACTER
+		does mapping to HLA alleles need to be done [default= TRUE] -fs CHARACTER, --fishingStep=CHARACTER
-		if mapping is performed, also look for fished reads matching kmers of size kmerSize [default= TRUE]

-	-ps CHARACTER, --plottingStep=CHARACTER
+		if mapping is performed, also look for fished reads matching kmers of size kmerSize [default= TRUE] -ps CHARACTER, --plottingStep=CHARACTER
 		are plots made [default= TRUE]
 	-cs CHARACTER, --coverageStep=CHARACTER
 		are coverage differences analyzed [default= TRUE]
 	-cu CHARACTER, --cleanUp=CHARACTER
 		remove temporary files [default= TRUE]
 	-no CHARACTER, --novoDir=CHARACTER
 		path to novoalign executable [default= ]
 	-ga CHARACTER, --gatkDir=CHARACTER
 		path to GATK executable [default= ]
 	-ex CHARACTER, --HLAexonLoc=CHARACTER
 		HLA exon boundaries for plotting [default=~/lohhla/data/hla.dat]
 	-w CHARACTER, --ignoreWarnings=CHARACTER
 		continue running with warnings [default= TRUE]
 	-h, --help
 		Show this help message and exit

+### What are the input for LOHHLA? ###
+* normalBAMfile/tumorBAMfile: A pair of tumor / normal sample BAM files.
+Provide full path to the bam files.
+* HLAfastaLoc: path to abc_complete.fasta for polysolver. it's included in references/abc_complete.fasta
+* HLAexonLoc: path to hla.dat file.
+Download it from https://www.ebi.ac.uk/ipd/imgt/hla/download.html
+* CopyNumLoc: path to tumor_purity_ploidy.txt file which contains purity/ploidy values for the tumor sample.
+This can be calculated from [MSK facets](https://github.com/mskcc/facets/tree/master/R).
+* hlaPath: path for hla list (eg. example-files/hlas).
+This list can be derived from polysolver's final result (winners.hla.txt)

 ### What is the output of LOHHLA? ###

 LOHHLA produces multiple different files (see correct-example-out for an example).
-To determine HLA LOH in a given sample, the most relevant output is the file which ends '.HLAlossPrediction CI.xls'.
+To determine HLA LOH in a given sample, the most relevant output is the file which ends '.HLAlossPrediction CI.txt'.
 The most relavant columns are:

 	HLA_A_type1  						 - the identity of allele 1